 It can be difficult for doctors to diagnose gas pain in the chest based on a preliminary physical examination alone, so they’ll likely order follow-up tests to be sure of what it is.
-This may include an EKG to make sure that your heart isn’t the cause of the discomfort.
+This may include an electrocardiogram (ECG or EKG) to make sure that your heart isn’t the cause of the discomfort.

 Other tests they may order include:

-- An endoscopy, where a lighted camera is attached to the end of the probe and lowered down the mouth and throat into the stomach, to evaluate esophageal health.
+- endoscopy, where a lighted camera is attached to the end of the probe and lowered down the mouth and throat into the stomach to evaluate esophageal health

-- A stool test, to search for parasites and symptoms of bleeding that may be associated with Crohn’s or IBS.
+- stool test to search for parasites and symptoms of bleeding that may be associated with Crohn’s or IBS

-- Lactose intolerance tests, the most common of which will require you to drink a lactose-filled drink before getting a blood test two hours later.
-If your glucose doesn’t rise, you may be lactose intolerant.
+- lactose intolerance tests, the most common of which will require you to drink a lactose-filled drink before getting a blood test 2 hours later

-- An abdominal ultrasound to evaluate organs like the stomach and gallbladder.
+- abdominal ultrasound to evaluate organs like the stomach and gallbladder

 If possible, getting some exercise — even in small amounts — can help improve digestion and move the gas through the body.
-Walking around, or even laying on your back and scissor kicking your legs can improve circulation and give your digestive system a boost.
+Walking around or even lying on your back and scissor kicking your legs can improve circulation and give your digestive system a boost.

-If your gas pain is caused by conditions like GERD, IBS, or Crohn’s, your doctor may prescribe medications to treat the underlying condition.
-This may include acid-reducing medications like Pepcid, and anti-inflammatory medications like 5-ASA drugs which reduce inflammation in the intestines to keep the digestive system working properly.
+If your gas pain is caused by conditions like gastroesophageal reflux disease (GERD), IBS, or Crohn’s, a doctor may prescribe medications to treat the underlying condition.
+This may include acid-reducing medications like Pepcid and anti-inflammatory medications like 5-ASA drugs that reduce inflammation in the intestines to keep the digestive system working properly.

 Gas pain caused by food poisoning will often be treated with antibiotics.
 Depending on the severity of the infection, you may need to be admitted to the emergency room or hospital for intravenous fluids and antibiotics.

 Gallstones may be treated with medications to dissolve the stones.
-If these medications don’t work or gallstones are recurring — or there seem to be other gallbladder problems — the gallbladder may be removed entirely.
+If these medications don’t work, gallstones are recurring, or there seem to be other gallbladder problems, your doctor may want to remove your gallbladder entirely.